Mentoring and Career Guidance

 Want to be part of the team?

 LMU also offers mentoring programs.
 Doctoral students who want to join our mentoring team must participate first in the Peer-to-Peer-Mentoring Program and obtain relevant experience and certification.
-Moreover, doctoral students can seek further counseling through events organized by Intercultural Counseling Center in LMU.
+Moreover, doctoral students can seek further counseling through events organized by Intercultural Counseling Center at the LMU.

 Additional Mentoring Links: